 Simultaneously, it is also important for insurance providers to consider the recent developments in artificial intelligence (AI) and machine learning to resolve any challenges across the value chain of insurance.

-Today insurance providers such TATA AIG General Insurance, ICICI Lombard General Insurance, HDFC ERGO General Insurance, and so on have been trying to integrate technology and develop a digital framework, which is quick and easily accessible at any point of time.
+Today most of the insurance providers have been trying to integrate technology and develop a digital framework, which is quick and easily accessible at any point of time.

 Understanding Machine Learning